Create your FREE profile now!

 Join the discussion with physicians and researchers around the globe - sign up for your free Cureus account today.

-Dr. Goldman has served as a reviewer for the Journal of the American Medical Association (JAMA), Human and Experimental Toxicology (HET), Vaccine, The American Journal of Managed Care (AJMC), Expert Review of Vaccines (ERV), Expert Review of Dermatology (ERD), Journal of the European Academy of Dermatology and Venereology (JEADV), Epidemiology and Infection, The Open Allergy Journal, BioMed Research International (Biomed Res Int), Epidemology & Infection, Therapeutic Advances in Vaccines and Immunotherapy, and British Medical Journal (BMJ).
+Dr. Goldman has served as a reviewer for the Journal of the American Medical Association (JAMA), Human and Experimental Toxicology (HET), Vaccine, The American Journal of Managed Care (AJMC), Expert Review of Vaccines (ERV), Expert Review of Dermatology (ERD), Journal of the European Academy of Dermatology and Venereology (JEADV), Epidemiology and Infection, The Open Allergy Journal, BioMed Research International (Biomed Res Int), Epidemiology & Infection, Therapeutic Advances in Vaccines and Immunotherapy, Journal of Medical Internet Research (JMIR), and British Medical Journal (BMJ).
 He is included on the Editorial Board of Research and Reviews in BioSciences.

 Reviewer Keywordsepidemiology and biostatistics varicella-zoster virus cumulative incidence herpes zoster virus disease modeling